koninos/Frontend-MovieRama-GialourisKonst/README.md

-# Getting Started with Create React App
+# MovieRama

+Discover the movies playing now in theaters or directly search for your favorite ones, with MovieRama.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).